 Cut off the 2 small walls at the top of the case, some cases don't have these.

 Test fit your board and see if the notches fit, maybe more undercutting is needed

 If it fits nice with minimal force, remove the board, assemble the dust cover and reinstall the board.

 Snap on the back shell and see if both sides come together.
 Test it in your Atari.

 If everything fits good and operates, install your labels, DONE.

-There is an interesting video about labeling Atari cartridges in the AtariAge forum: Cleaning and Relabeling Atari Cartridges
+There is an interesting post about labeling Atari cartridges in the AtariAge forum: Cleaning and Relabeling Atari Cartridges

 If you are using a 'red label' Atari cartridge for encasing the board.
 You might encounter some space between the notches and the board.
 A tie-wrap will prevent the board from wiggling sideways (see picture).